 The series continued on Thursday, November 29th at 7:00 with Gunfight at the OK Corral with Burt Lancaster and Kirk Douglas.
 David gave us a great introduction to the westerns as a genre, as well as the general story line of the real gunfight at the OK corral involving famous western lawman Wyatt Earp and his friend gunman Doc Holliday.
 After the movie, David shared with us what was true and what was untrue.
 We also enjoyed Cowboy “Caviar” and Cowboy Cookies!

 The Big Sleep (film noire) was shown on Thursday, December 6th at 7:00 pm and Harvey was shown on December 12th after our Community Dinner.

 Next up is Camelot on December 20th.
 Unfortunately, we had a problem with our projection system so we couldn’t show My Darling Clementine on December 27th.
 We will reschedule this one.

-We rang ring in the new year with The Guns of Navarone on Thursday, January 3rd.
-January 11th brought Some Like it Hot and we are now looking forward to the Hitchcock classic, Rear Window.
+We rang in the new year with The Guns of Navarone on Thursday, January 3rd.
+January 11th brought Some Like it Hot and we showed our first Hitchcock classic, Rear Window.
+Yankee Doodle Dandy was shown on the 24th and followed by The Searchers on January 31st.
+We kicked off February with the 1942 wartime drama/romance Mrs Miniver, and we will follow up with another war drama, The Best Years of our Lives on Friday, February 15th at 7:00.
+Then we’ll show King Solomon’s Mines, a 1950 adventure movie, on February 21st.
 Keep watching the schedule for the weekly classic and look at the link below for the extended schedule into April.